 - From the Keypress drop-down list, select an available key or select Default.

-If the caller hasn't pressed a key after the greeting plays three times, or if the caller presses the wrong key three times during the greeting, the default route will be used.
+If the caller hasn't pressed a key after the greeting plays three times, or if the caller presses the wrong key four times during the greeting, the default route will be used.
 If you haven't set a default route, the caller will be disconnected.

 - From the Greeting drop-down list, select an optional greeting which will be played to the caller before they take action on the call.
 This greeting must be of the type IVR.